 - Run any last-minute errands.Spending a ton of money on a bridal shower won’t guarantee a good time.
 These parties are fun for the bride because she gets to see friends and family, open a pile of presents, and be the center of attention.
 Focus on making the event enjoyable instead of extravagant.
 The guest of honor – and your wallet – will thank you.

 Planning a bridal shower doesn’t have to be super stressful or cost you a lot of money.
 The shower is meant to be a celebration and for the bride to spend time with her closest friends and family.
-Follow the items above and you will have a soirée that the bride will love.
+To make it easier click here for your printable checklist and follow the list and you will have a soirée that the bride will love.

 What other tips do you have to prepare for a bridal shower?I’d love to hear your thoughts.
 Share your comments below.